Portfolio CV Home

 “There is absolutely no one up there.
 The moor runs and runs until there is a sharp drop, and after that large flat fields of farm land.
 It catches all of the wind coming in off of the sea up there."

-The short film Water and Land expresses through spoken word, making, and the environment of installation sites, the relationship between my actions, and my research.
-It captures the experiences of walking through my environment as I learn and make around it.
+The short film Water and Land expresses through words, making, and the environment of installation sites, the relationship between my actions, and my research.
+It captures the experiences of walking through the place as I learn and make around it.
 It serves as both a finished work and a demonstration of my research practice.

 The approach towards my practice has taken the form of a residency.
 I have learnt about my new environment through making and researching.
 The changes in circumstances of this year have not been easy.
 But it has resulted in a body of work that is in motion, actively moving through it’s installation.